 Transport and mobility for the next generation

-In the first of our transport and mobility team’s blogs we explore how we’re responding to fast changing trends in the transport world by helping our clients understand their role in embracing these trends and responding with cutting edge projects.
+With fast changing trends in the transport world this blog explores how we’re helping our clients understand their role in embracing these trends and responding with cutting edge projects.

 As exciting as it would be to be able to make Back to the Future-esque predictions on how we will travel in the future, the long term impacts of recent and ongoing transformations in transport and mobility including vehicle and fuel technology, on-demand requirements of consumers and the trend towards sharing assets are still being grappled with.
 The market is certainly playing a prominent role in this debate, and policy makers and city leaders are increasingly understanding their role in the emerging mobility landscape.